BhalsinghAshwini11/thanos-poc/readme.md

 Few options have been tried under this POC

 ### Option 1, APP(Springboot-promMetrics) -> PromSever -> thanos receiver
-See option 1 at TBA project link
+See Prometheus.yml for configuration like labels and such.
+Enable from Docker compose file.

 ### Option 2, APP(Springboot-otelMetrics) -> OTEL collector -> thanos receiver
 See option 3 at TBA project link

 ### Option 3, APP(Springboot-promMetrics) -> ThanosExporterLib -> thanos receiver
-Explored here as Library POC in this code base
+Explored here as Library POC in this code base.
+Configuration in docker compose, see specific label related.
+Enables disable from application.properties file.

 ### Option 4, APP(Springboot-promMetrics) -> telegraph -> thanos receiver
 TBA